-Derivatives for hedging and other investment purposes will be used by the Fund only to the extent that the Promoter, the Portfolio Advisor, the Manager and the Sub-Advisor consider appropriate to help achieve the fundamental investment objective of the Fund.
-Hedging involves special risks including the possible default by the other party to the transaction, illiquidity and, to the extent the Promoter's, the Portfolio Advisor's, the Manager's and the Sub-Advisor's assessment of certain market movements is incorrect, the risk that the use of hedging could result in losses greater than if hedging had not been used.
+Derivatives for hedging and other investment purposes will be used by the Fund only to the extent that the Promoter, the Portfolio Advisor, and the Manager consider appropriate to help achieve the fundamental investment objective of the Fund which trades derivatives.
+Hedging involves special risks including the possible default by the other party to the transaction, illiquidity and, to the extent the Promoter, the Portfolio Advisor, and Manager's assessment of certain market movements is incorrect, the risk that the use of hedging could result in losses greater than if hedging had not been used.
 The use of currency hedging could result in the Fund incurring losses as a result of the imposition of exchange controls, suspension of settlements, or the inability to deliver or receipt a specified currency.